Architecture BArch

 Opportunities

-Ordinarily, Drexel's architecture graduates continue working for the firms that employed them during the work-study phase of their studies.
+The B.Arch. is the first professional degree in architecture that qualifies for professional licensure along with completing the Architectural Experience Program (AXP) and passing the Architectural Registration Exams (ARE).
+Drexel's architecture graduates often continue working for the firms that employed them during the work-study phase of their studies.
 In time, some architects reach positions of associate or partner in these offices while others choose to launch their own firms.
-Urban design, historic preservation, interior design, and facilities management are some of the related careers that architectural graduates also pursue with similar patterns of success.
+Other graduates pursue a master degree and specialize in an advanced area of interest - either upon graduation or at a later point.
+Urban design, sustainability, historic preservation, interior design, and facilities management are some of the related careers that architectural graduates also pursue with similar patterns of success.

 Drexel is located in University City, a Philadelphia neighborhood that includes several centers of education and research.
 Philadelphia itself offers an unparalleled collection of landmark architecture and urban planning that spans 300 years of development.
 The region has always been home to architectural firms of national and international prominence.
 A rich and varied environment combined with an accomplished and supportive professional community make Philadelphia an ideal laboratory for the study of architecture.
 All of the faculty in the program are active in the Philadelphia architecture community, many in leadership positions at firms.